karguello90/React-Portfolio/Readme1.md

 The user will be shown a localhost:3000 page that will launch a live webpage displaying my portfolio.

 ## Usage:
-The portfolio will display a header page, a navbar will usable link that can be used to navigate the portfolio's pages.
-Their is also a contact, and resume page.
+The portfolio will display a header page, a navbar with usable links that can be used to navigate the portfolio's pages.
+There is also a contact, and resume page.

 ## Contribution:
 N/A